 The unique history of Scarborough has certainly shaped the seaside town into the place that it is today.
 Throughout the years, traditions have formed and you’ll find Scarborough hosts some very unique and special events…

-On Shrove Tuesday each year, look out for locals young and old skipping on the foreshore, which is closed to traffic for the afternoon.
+Shrove Tuesday is also known as Skipping Day in Scarborough.
+On this day, locals of all ages will gather on the foreshore for one of our most popular traditions; Skipping Day.
+The road is closed to traffic whilst everyone comes together with their skipping ropes.
 No one's entirely clear why it happens, but one thing's for certain - you won't see anything like it anywhere else.

-Another Shrove Tuesday custom - the ringing of the pancake bell, once practised by the wives of the town to alert men in the fields that they were about to start cooking pancakes at the beginning of Lent signals the start of skipping and pancake races in the town.
+The ringing of the Pancake Bell is another Shrove Tuesday custom.
+A tradition upheld through the years once practised by the wives of the town to alert men in the fields that they were about to start cooking pancakes.
+The signal now alerts the start of skipping day and the famous pancake race throughout the town centre.

-Boxing Day is the best day of the Christmas holidays for many Scarborians - another event unique to the town.
-The seafront is packed as the annual raft race across the harbor gets under way, a charity mile of pennies is laid, bands play, and everyone gets ready for the big match.
-Firemen (as in those who stoked the fires aboard the boats, not firefighters) and fishermen don fancy dress and battle on the beach for local charities.
+Once the Christmas Day excitement is over, many Scarborians will flock to the seafront for the annual Boxing Day festivities.
+Another unique series of events, which have become a tradition for many locals to attend, is the annual raft race and the Fisherman vs Fireman Football match.
+Firemen (as in those who stoked the fires aboard the boats, not firefighters) and fishermen don fancy dress and battle on the beach for local charities in a game of football.
 The charity was originally started to help the widows and orphans of five Scarborough fishermen drowned at sea aboard the Evelyn and Maud in 1893.